 Clearing Cache Plugin Data

 If the problem persists on more than one browser or computer, then you should clear your WordPress cache plugin’s data.
 WordPress caching plugins provide cached data to browsers.
 The browsers then don’t need to download files from the server every time someone requests the page.
 Even some popular WordPress security plugins that provide a firewall layer of protection will have caching capability.

-If your website is hosted by a WordPress Managed hosting (WP Engine or Flywheel, for example), they might not allow caching plugins to install.
-If this is the case then they are providing this caching either via their own plugins or on the server-side, and it can be cleared there.
+If your website is hosted by a good WordPress Managed hosting provider such as WP Engine or Flywheel, they might not allow caching plugins to install.
+If this is the case then they are providing this caching either via their own plugins or on the server side, and it can be cleared there.
 They may or may not have a method to manually clear the WordPress cache.
 You’ll find a cache clear or flush button within your dashboard or from the top menu if that’s the case.

 However, if they don’t, this is when you would contact their support team with the problem and let them sort it out.
 Which is good because if what errors show up are related to caching, they will be able to fix it and move you along.
 If it isn’t related to caching…well, the same thing applies.
 Either way, you see one of the benefits of managed hosting.